ROBIN WILLIAMS BIOGRAPHY & FILMOGRAPHY:

 Throughout his life he has also battled with numerous addictions to such things as cocaine and alcohol and is still trying to overcome his addiction to alcohol.
 Robin Williams is also involved in a number of charitable projects such as founding the Windfall Foundation which helps raise money for various charities.

 Robin Williams has been married three times throughout his lifetime.
 His first wife was Valerie Velardi whom he wed in 1978 and together they have one son, Zachary Pym.
 He had an affair on his wife and therefore, was divorced in 1988.
 He then married his son's nanny in 1989, Marsha Garces who was already pregnant with his second child and they then had another child together, but this marriage also ended in 2008.
-He is currently married to his third wife, Susan Schneider whom he wed in 2011.
+He was married to his third wife, Susan Schneider whom he wed in 2011.

 2012 The Wedding